ommacaulay/smart-fridge-manager/readme.md

 _smart-fridge-manager_ is a java springboot micro-service with an in memory H2 database running on an embedded tomcat.
-It is designed to accept event and query calls from a smart fridge.
+It is sole purpose to accept event and query calls from a smart fridge.

 **Assumptions in design**
 1) All events sent by smart fridge are as a result of validated actions.
 2) All event parameters are valid hence require no validations required.
-3) SmartFridgeManager Micro service runs in a cloud distributed system where authentication is taken care of by another authentication micro service.
+3) SmartFridgeManager microservice runs in a cloud distributed system where authentication is taken care of by another authentication microservice.
-4) Smart Fridge stocks 5 item types
+4) Smart Fridge currently stocks 5 item Types
     - Dairy
     - Fish
     - Meat